CCCS of Niagara seeking tax prep volunteers

-Consumer Credit Counseling Service of Niagara and the Niagara County Financial Literacy Coalition are seeking volunteers for a few hours per week during February and March 2020 to help with our Volunteer Income Tax Assistance (VITA) Program.
-And although volunteers are not needed until winter, to ensure the success of the program, we need potential volunteers to register with us by Oct.
+Consumer Credit Counseling Service of Niagara and the Niagara County Financial Literacy Coalition are seeking volunteers for a few hours per week during February and March 2020 to help with their Volunteer Income Tax Assistance (VITA) Program.
+And although volunteers are not needed until winter, to ensure the success of the program, we need potential volunteers to register by Oct.
 10.

-Specifically, volunteers will help low income Niagara County residents maximize their tax returns by avoiding refund anticipation loans and inflated filing fees.
+Specifically, volunteers will help low-income Niagara County residents maximize their tax returns by avoiding refund anticipation loans and inflated filing fees.
 Volunteers will receive free training; accreditation; help people begin to build financial assets; and be part of a program that helps thousands of households every year.
-Your help will make a difference.
-It’s people helping people.
-It's that simple.

 Recent research conducted by the Corporation for National and Community Service has shown that volunteers have 27% higher odds of finding a job after being out of work than non-volunteers, this effect may be due to developing new skills and expanding personal networks.
 This likelihood increases for rural volunteers (55%) and volunteers without a high school diploma (51%).